ScilifelabDataCentre/pathogens-portal/doc/architecture/decisions/0002-pathogens-portal-2-0-architecture.md

 ### Core Components

 **Portal website:**
-- The static site generator we currently use, Hugo, is augmented with JavaScript code to add dynamic capabilities.
-Everything is encapsulated into a single delivery unit.
+- The static site generator we currently use, Hugo, is augmented with JavaScript code to add dynamic capabilities and relies on external supporting services for data management, form submissions, job scheduling, and data visualisations.

 **Supporting Services:**
 - **Blobserver:** Stores and serves two main categories of data: